-Our Basic Hypnotherapy Certification course (HP202) is intended for first-time students looking to become certified in the growing field of hypnotherapy.
 This 285-hour part-time distance learning course takes place over 7.5 months (about 10 hours per week), allowing the student to have more flexibility in managing their busy schedule or to complement their work commitments.
 This course can be taken from anywhere in the world through our Virtual Classroom.
 Students are required to complete 6 weekends live classes about one weekend per month) on Zoom.
 A Basic student can seamlessly switch into the Diploma Course at any time.

 Course fee: $1985.00 CAD plus $130.00 CAD (approximately) for books (payment options)

 HP202 - Basic Hypnotherapy Certification

 This Basic Certification training provides the student with an excellent grounding in basic hypnosis and counselling skills as well as the ability to apply these skills in a therapeutic client-therapist relationship.
 Much focus is placed on professional ethics and respect for the integrity of the client.

 Students are also taught to work within their field of competence.
 The course is taught from a holistic or mind/body approach rather than from a purely psychological perspective.
 This allows for great leeway in touching on many related areas and in the ability to show how hypnosis is part of a much larger picture integrating many complementary approaches.

 - Hypnotherapy Skills I

 - Hypnotherapy Skills III

 To be purchased by the student:

 - Therapeutic Trances: The Cooperation Principle in Ericksonian Hypnotherapy by Stephen G. Gilligan